patrinoua/my-happy-road/readme.md

 Although I am not a big fan of the title this book is about [Alfred Adler's](https://en.wikipedia.org/wiki/Alfred_Adler) psychology.

-Adler is one of the biggest psychologists, after Sigmunt Freud and Carl Jung.
+Adler is one of the most influencial psychologists, after Sigmunt Freud and Carl Jung.

 Adler's perspective can most simply be described as “look forward, not backward.”
 Whereas Freud focused on how the past affects current decisions (etiological),